Montreal-Quakers/website/README.md

 Some basics about how this website works:
 * A [tutorial](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository) on how to change files on GitHub.
 * Posts are in the simplified [Markdown](https://guides.github.com/features/mastering-markdown/) format.
 * If you'd like to see for yourself if Markdown is as intuitive as I think it is, feel free to make changes to [this Codepen](https://codepen.io/mtlquakers/pen/xxwGKPQ) (change anything on there, because you can't save your changes.
-No matter what you do, the next person will find it the way you did, so have fun).
+In other words, no matter what you do, you can reload the page and it will be like before).
 * You don't need to memorize any of that, just look it up anytime you need it.
 Besides, there are really only four things you are likely to need:
   * Headers like so: ```### Your header-3 text here``` which will look like [this](#about-this-website)
   * Images like so: ```![](/assets/images/yourimage.png)```.
 See the codepen above.
   * Links like so: ```[your text describing Google](https://google.ca)```, which will look like this: [your text describing Google](https://google.ca)
   * _Format_ **text** ~~like~~ _this_ ```_Format_ **text** ~~like~~ _this_```
 * Most of the pages and posts on this website are just plain text, just like Wordpress.
 * If you'd like to play around on this site on Github, there is also a [sandbox page]({{ site.myurl }}/sandbox.html) where website administrators can test the changes they've made to see how they'd look on the final site.
-Or you can just modify any way you want a live copy of the website code [here] (https://github.com/mtlquakers/website-test), and see how it looks on the live version [there](https://mtlquakers.github.io/website-test/).
+Or you can just modify any way you want a live copy of the website code [here] (https://github.com/Montreal-Quakers/website-test), and see how it looks on the live version [there](https://montreal-quakers.github.io/website-test/).
 * If you're feeling very ambitious, you can also create a GitHub account, [fork this repository](https://help.github.com/en/github/getting-started-with-github/fork-a-repo), and change anything you want.
 Or the administrator can create draft "[branches](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository)" of the website and test out how they look.
 Good luck doing that on WordPress.
 * Finally, note this [site health page]({{ site.myurl }}/_pages/health.html), which will help detect problems with the automated translation system.
 More details appear on that page.
 You may also test to make sure [this blank page]({{ site.myurl }}/blank.html) is looking normal.